The Theatre School > Conservatory > Undergraduate Conservatory > Dramaturgy / Criticism

 RandomStandardImageHeaderWH1

 Students learn from a distinguished and award-winning faculty of professional dramaturgs, directors, and arts writers both in the classroom and through individual guidance and advising.
-Students receive formal and informal feedback from faculty through continual evaluation of their work and portfolio presentations.
+They receive formal and informal feedback from faculty through continual evaluation of their work and portfolio presentations.

 Request InformationVisit The Theatre SchoolApply Online